Headache & Migraine Experts in Irving, Texas

-Most everyday headaches are caused by familiar triggers such as tension (when stress makes you tense the muscles in your head and neck), mild dehydration, or as a symptom of an infection like a cold or flu.
+Most everyday headaches are caused by familiar triggers such as tension, such as tension headaches (when stress makes you tense the muscles in your head and neck), mild dehydration, or as a symptom of an infection like a cold or flu.

-However, there are many other types of headaches.
-The most common headache is a tension headache.
-The symptoms are usually pain and tightness around the head.
+For tension headaches, the symptoms are usually pain and tightness around the head, like a band.
 Some headaches radiate from the back of your neck (cervicogenic headaches), while others develop because of irritated nerves in the back of your skull (occipital nerve headaches).

 Headaches all cause pain of some description in your head or face, but the nature of the pain varies according to the kind of headache you have.
 Sinus headaches cause an intense, ice-pick type pain in the front of your face, while irritation of the occipital nerve causes pain near the eye, for example.